tumaer/SciML/lecture/gradients.md

 # Gradients

 Gradients are a general tool of utility across many scientific domains and keep reappearing across areas.
-Machine learning is just one of a much larger group of examples which utilizes gradients to accelerate its optimization processes.
+Machine learning is just one of a much larger group of examples that utilizes gradients to accelerate its optimization processes.
 Breaking the uses down into a few rough areas, we have:

 * Machine learning (Backpropagation, Bayesian Inference, Uncertainty Quantification, Optimization)
 * Scientific Computing (Modeling, Simulation)

-But what are the general trends driving the continued use of automatic differentiation as compared to finite differences, or manual adjoints?
+But what are the general trends driving the continued use of automatic differentiation as compared to finite differences or manual adjoints?

-* The writing of manual derivative functions becomes intractable for large codebases or dynamically-generated programs
+* The writing of manual derivative functions becomes intractable for large codebases or dynamically generated programs
 * We want to be able to automatically generate our derivatives

 $$